|

 Files under: News

-Posted by: Yakov @ 15:34 [5.
+Posted by: Quintura @ 15:34 [5.
 10. 08]

-The Hungarian online auction site Vatera.hu has been acquired by a principal shareholder of the leading Russian web portal Mail.ru in one of the biggest financial deals in Hungarian Internet history, the financial news site Portfolio.hu reported.
+The Hungarian online auction site has been acquired by a principal shareholder of the leading Russian web portal Mail.ru in one of the biggest financial deals in Hungarian Internet history, the financial news site Portfolio.hu .
 Mail.ru recently postponed its London-based IPO until 2009 after Digital Sky Technologies obtained a majority stake in the company in a deal that valued Mail.ru at $2 billion.

 MIH Group, the online arm of the South African media and Internet group Naspers, which owns 32.6% of Mail.ru, acquired Vatera.hu for HUF 1.5 billion ($9 million).
 The online auction site Vatera.hu, which has over 0.6 million registered users, reported turnover of over $40 million in 2007.